-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 —

-YEVGENIY: They are (expletive) savages … They are stealing everything.
+YEVGENIY: They are fucking savages … They are stealing everything.

 Our guys?

 But of course.
-(Expletive) TVs.
+Fucking TVs.

 Why do they need them?

-TVs, (expletive) meat mincers, screwdrivers and some (expletive) suitcases.
+TVs, fucking meat mincers, screwdrivers and some fucking suitcases.

 SERGEY TO GIRLFRIEND: Are you bringing a vacuum cleaner, too?
 We already have one.